vanvalenlab/deepcell-label/documentation/DEPLOYMENT.md

 Build the frontend by running

-- `cd visualizer` to open the frontend folder
+- `cd frontend` to open the frontend folder
 - `yarn` to install or update the dependencies
 - `yarn build` to generate the static assets

-Open the `visualizer/build` folder and upload all the files to the S3 bucket.
+Open the `frontend/build` folder and upload all the files to the S3 bucket.

 ## Host the backend with Elastic Beanstalk